Joni Mitchell: Since 2022: Return to live performances

 On October 19, 2022, Carlile announced that Mitchell would play a headline concert, billed as "Joni Jam 2", in a weekend event at Washington State's Gorge Amphitheatre, "one of the most beautiful venues in the world", on June 10, 2023.
 Mitchell's last official headline shows had been on the Both Sides Now tour in 2000.
 Her 2023 appearance at Gorge Amphitheatre attracted a capacity audience of 27,000.
 In her first headline concert in 23 years, supported by 19 singers and musicians, Mitchell performed a nearly three-hour set of 21 songs plus a three-song encore in which she played guitar.
 Annie Lennox, who sang on "Ladies of the Canyon", said Mitchell was "a visionary, a legend and an inspiration."

 Mitchell was awarded the 2023 Gershwin Prize for her lifetime contributions to popular music.
 She was celebrated with a concert on March 2 in Washington, D.C., where musicians taking part included Brandi Carlile, Annie Lennox, Angélique Kidjo, Herbie Hancock, Diana Krall, Cyndi Lauper, Graham Nash, James Taylor, Ledisi, Lucius, Marcus Mumford, Sara Bareilles and Celisse.
 Mitchell performed "Summertime" and participated in all-star renditions of her songs "Big Yellow Taxi" and "The Circle Game".

-On February 4, 2024, Mitchell performed for the first time at the 66th Annual Grammy Awards.
+On February 4, 2024, Mitchell performed for the first time at the 66th Annual Grammy Awards, singing "Both Sides Now" accompanied by many of the musicians who perform at her private Joni Jams.
 Further Joni Jam concert dates were announced for Saturday October 19 and Sunday October 20, 2024, at the 18,000 capacity Hollywood Bowl, where Mitchell performed three-hour sets with Brandi Carlile, Marcus Mumford, Annie Lennox and numerous supporting musicians.

 On March 22, 2024, Mitchell restored her music to Spotify after Neil Young did the same, ending her protest over Spotify's hosting of The Joe Rogan Experience.

-Legacy
+On November 24, 2025, the Juno Awards announced that Mitchell would receive a lifetime achievement award at its 2026 ceremony in Hamilton.
+This was only the third time this award had been presented.

+On February 1, 2026, she wore an ICE OUT pin on her lapel to the Grammy Awards in protest of the recent actions of United States Immigration and Customs Enforcement (ICE), as did other celebrities.
+At the event, she won a Grammy Award for Best Historical Album for her retrospective collection Joni Mitchell Archives – Vol. 4: The Asylum Years.